adityaarakal/instant-express-manager/README.md

 - ✅ Dashboard monthly and overall metrics with month selector (defaults to current month)
 - ✅ Automatic account balance updates based on transaction status
 - ✅ Internal account transfers feature to track money movements between your own accounts
+- ✅ Strict code quality enforcement with Git hooks and GitHub Actions
+- ✅ Enforcement lock system to protect enforcement files from modification
+- ✅ All TypeScript and ESLint errors resolved in production code